If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

 In this article, I will walk you through the process of hiring outsourced developers smartly.

-I will also share with you an actionable plan and a checklist for sourcing top developers and entire tech teams, verifying their capabilities, evaluating proposals, and signing contracts.
+I will also share an actionable plan and a checklist for sourcing top developers and entire tech teams, verifying their capabilities, evaluating proposals, and signing contracts.

 - The Ultimate Guide to Remote Work for Startups